-Doctors, nurses, hospitals, and pharmacists can be liable for medical malpractice when they commit an act that falls below the reasonable standard of care and needlessly harms or kills their patient.
+Doctors, nurses, hospitals, and pharmacists can be held liable for medical malpractice when they commit an act that falls below the reasonable standard of care and needlessly harms or kills their patient.

 For a free legal consultation with a medical malpractice lawyer serving Clearwater, call (813) 259-0022

-- Medical bills
+- Medical expenses

 - Pain and suffering